 Benefits of Circuit Training

-Another benefit lies in how your body reacts to the workout.
-The change of exercises challenges your body, preventing it from getting used to the activity.
+A benefit of circuit training lies in how your body reacts to the workout.
+The change of exercises challenges your body, preventing it from getting accustomed to the activity.
 This fact translates into maximum calorie burn for your efforts.
 Besides, who could pass up the benefit of exercising at home, with no sweaty workout machines or waiting your turn at the next station?